 LMM: Now that I’m not driving around as much, I’m able to get a jumpstart on other things that I would normally have to do more last minute.
 For example, I’m able to be more proactive about communicating with owners when their leases are going to end and make sure I send renewal leases over sooner ahead of time.
 Essentially, being at my computer more often, instead of driving, allows me to prepare more in advance and stay on top of things.

-For more information and property management solutions, contact the team at Showdigs!
+For more information and property management solutions, check out Showdigs!